vaadin/framework/WebContent/VAADIN/readme.txt

   ant -f build-widgetsets.xml

-See build-widgetsets.xml, com.vaadin.demo.colorpicker package, and the
-Reference Manual for more information regarding widget sets.
+See build-widgetsets.xml and the Reference Manual for more information regarding widget sets.

 ---------------------------
 Vaadin Development